Components

 Returns a boolean indicating if the node is a

-node.
+virtualnode.
 These nodes are a sort of ancillary, hidden nodes that accomplish some useful task (e.g. in uniform tensor networks a virtual node can store the shared tensor, while all the other nodes in the network just have a reference to it).
 These nodes always store their own tensors.If a

-, it is recommended to use the string “virtual_uniform” in the node’s name (e.g. “virtual_uniform_mps”).
+virtualnode is used as the node storing the shared tensor in a uniform (translationally invariant)TensorNetwork, it is recommended to use the string “virtual_uniform” in the node’s name (e.g. “virtual_uniform_mps”).

 - is_resultant()[source]#